nickaggarwal/inferless-summarization/README.md

 Facebook's Bart-Large-CNN is a state-of-the-art model for performing the task for **text-summarization**.
 You can use this template to import and run a test summarization using Bart-Large-CNN model in the Inferless platform.

----
-## Prerequisites
-- **Git**.
-You would need git installed on your system if you wish to customize the repo after forking.
-- **Python>=3.8**.
-You would need Python to customize the code in the `app.py` according to your needs.
-- **Curl**.
-You would need Curl if you want to make API calls from the terminal itself.

----
 ##  Quick Start
 Here is a quick start to help you get up and running with Bart-Large-CNN on Inferless.